Introduction: Dolphus Drake is known as a Bedford County gunsmith from a tax list and an eyewitness account.

 The 1953 edition of Gluckman's "American Gun Makers" states that Adolphus Drake was born on August 18, 1852 in the vicinity of Cumberland, Maryland and moved into the Everett, Bedford County area in 1873, lived to celebrate his 100th birthday anniversary on August 18, 1952, performed gun repairs and made percussion rifles as a sideline, and had worked as a Carpenter, a tanner, and a miner.

-1860: In the 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon & Somerset Counties" reports that Isaac Drake is enumerated in Flintstone, Maryland in the 1860 census.
+1860: The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon & Somerset Counties" by Whisker & Yantz reports that Isaac Drake is enumerated in Flintstone, Maryland in the 1860 census.

-1877: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that the shop of Adolphus Drake was on North Spring Street in Everett.
+1877: The Whiskers' 1983 booklet indicates that the shop of Adolphus Drake was on North Spring Street in Everett.
 The following image from the Everett section of the 1877 book "County Atlas of Bedford Pennsylvania" shows the residence and shop of Dolphus Drake on North Spring Street:

 1878: In the 1878-1879 edition of "Farquhar's Official Directory of Bedford County, Pennsylvania" Adolphus Drake is identified as a carpenter in Everett.